Catholic Church in Puerto Rico

-The Catholic Church in Puerto Rico is part of the worldwide Catholic Church in communion with the Pope in Rome.
-The 78 municipalities in Puerto Rico have a Catholic Church which is located in the downtown area, normally across from the central plaza.
+The Catholic Church in Puerto Rico is part of the worldwide Catholic Church in communion with the pope in Rome.
+The 78 municipalities in Puerto Rico have a Catholic church which is located in the downtown area, normally across from the central plaza.

 History

 In Puerto Rico, the founding of a town (or municipio) very much depended on the building of a church, a town hall, a butcher's shop and a cemetery.
 The citizens of the town constructed and decorated the church.
-As was customary in Spain, in Puerto Rico, the municipality has a barrio called pueblo until it was called barrio-pueblo in 1990 by the US Census.
+As was customary in Spain, in Puerto Rico, the municipality has a barrio called pueblo until it was called barrio-pueblo in 1990 by the US census.
 The barrio-pueblo of a municipio contains a central plaza, the municipal buildings (city hall), and a Catholic church.

-It is near the church, which fronts the town's plaza, that Fiestas patronales (patron saint festivals) are held in every year.
+It is near the church, which fronts the town's plaza, that fiestas patronales (patron saint festivals) are held in every year.
 The Laws of the Indies, Spanish law, which regulated life in Puerto Rico in the early 19th century, stated the plaza's purpose was for "the parties" (celebrations, festivities) (a propósito para las fiestas), and that the square was to be proportionally large enough for the number of neighbors (grandeza proporcionada al número de vecinos).
 These Spanish regulations also stated that the streets nearby should be comfortable portals for passersby, protecting them from the elements: sun and rain.
 The church buildings themselves have been restored many times over the years and are an important part of Puerto Rico's architectural history.

 During Puerto Rico's transition from Spanish rule to United States rule in the late 19th century and early 20th century, the Roman Catholic Church laid claim to many properties located in Puerto Rico.
-An agreement was reached and a payment of $180,000 was made in three equal installments to the Roman Catholic Church for the properties.
+An agreement was reached and a payment of $180,000 was made in three equal installments to the Catholic Church for the properties.
 Juan Perpiña y Pibernat was the priest who presided over the church in Puerto Rico during that time of transition.
-Henry K. Carroll, Special Commissioner for the United States studied the situation in Puerto Rico and reported back that up until then, black clerics (cléricos negros) had been prohibited by Spain.
+Henry K. Carroll, Special Commissioner for the United States, studied the situation in Puerto Rico and reported back that up until then, black clerics (cléricos negros) had been prohibited by Spain.
 Further analysis by Samuel Silva Gotay says that the church had chosen to ally with the hacienda owners more than with the common people before, during and after slavery had been abolished.